AMBER Alert for girl abducted in Pennsylvania; suspect possibly coming to New York City

+AMBER Alert canceled after girl abducted in Pa. found safe in NYC

-NEW YORK - A New York State AMBER Alert has been activated for a 7-year-old child who was abducted in Pennsylvania on Friday afternoon and could be heading to New York.
+NEW YORK - A New York State AMBER Alert for a 7-year-old child who was allegedly abducted in Pennsylvania on Friday afternoon has been canceled after the child was found safe in New York City on Friday.

+Police say that they have a man in custody, but cannot confirm if he is the child's father.

-The Cheltenham Township Police Department believes Juan Pablo Torres, 41, took Giselle Torres, 7, near Montgomery Avenue in Elkins Park, Pennsylvania, at about 2:18 p.m., according to the AMBER Alert.
+The Cheltenham Township Police Department had reported that Juan Pablo Torres, 41, took Giselle Torres, 7, near Montgomery Avenue in Elkins Park, Pennsylvania, at about 2:18 p.m., according to the AMBER Alert.

 Juan Pablo Torres has brown hair and brown eyes, is about 5 feet 4 inches tall, and weighs about 160 pounds, police said.
 He was last seen wearing body armor, a facemask, and glasses, police said.
 He was possibly heading for the New York City area.